 Several spelling checker options are now global.
 If you change one of these options in one Office program, that option is also changed for all the other Office programs.
-For more information, see Customize spelling, grammar, and writing style options.

 In addition to sharing the same custom dictionaries, all programs can manage them using the same dialog box.
 For more information, see Use custom dictionaries to add words to the spelling checker.